"The evening star is shinin' bright. So make a wish, and hold on tight. There's magic in the air tonight, And anythin' can happen..."

 You may think the movie's going to end with this, but Tiana refuses to take Facilier's offer of the easy, magical way out.
 In the end, even after she marries Naveen, and he reconciles with his filthy-rich family, it's still her money, the coffee cans full of the cash she scraped together from her tips from three jobs, that gets her that building.
 All it takes is a stare from her new alligator best friend to get those bankers to accept the original offer.
 It's possible the extra money is only used to help fix the place up, but even then Tiana and Naveen do all the physical labor by themselves.

-Tiana's dad fits this trope because he worked just as hard as Tiana but never got the mill himself.
+Tiana's dad fits this trope because he worked just as hard as Tiana but never got the mill himself, though Tiana has more money to spare because she doesn't have a family to support.

 He's Dead, Jim: We see Ray give his last words and close his eyes for the last time, but then the shot pulls back and we see his firefly light flicker then finally fade out, removing any hope that this was a Disney Death.